Girl Gone Gourmet

 Let’s review the details:

 • For me, the make-it-or-break-it factor in pasta salad is the dressing.
-It has to be just right, and the homemade Italian dressing in this recipe nails it.
+It has to be just right, and the homemade Italian salad dressing in this recipe nails it.
 It’s full of zesty flavor that doesn’t get lost with all the other ingredients.

 • It’s the best make-ahead pasta salad because the flavors just get better the longer it sits.
 So, make it, refrigerate it, and it’s ready to go when you need it.